-Install the appropriate TURN or CURVE sign where the recommended curve speed is at the posted speed limit.
+Install the appropriate TURN or CURVE sign where the recommended curve speed is 5 MPH or more below the posted speed limit.

 Install a supplemental ADVISORY SPEED PLAQUE (W13-1) below the TURN or CURVE sign if the advisory speed is 5 mph or more below the posted speed limit, or if an engineering and traffic investigation indicates the need for the sign.